-To continue your national park road trip from Death Valley, get on U.S. Route 395 north, aka Eastern Sierra Highway.
-U.S. Route 396 that will bring you all the way to the eastern entrance of Yosemite National Park
+To continue your national park road trip from Death Valley, get on the U.S. Route 395 north, aka Eastern Sierra Highway that will bring you all the way to the eastern entrance of Yosemite National Park

 To crash for the night, stop at Lone Pine, a cute mountain town that looks like a set of a Western movie.
 But besides having a rugged charm, Lone Pine is also a gateway to adventure in the Eastern Sierras!

-Lone Pine is located at the foothills Mount Whitney, the highest mountain in the contiguous United States.
+Lone Pine sits at the foothills Mount Whitney, the highest mountain in the contiguous United States.
 Although you need a permit to climb Mount Whitney, you can take a 5-mile hike to the gorgeous Lone Pine Lake trail that starts at Whitney Portal.

 If you don’t feel like hiking, make a stop at Alabama Hills, a group of hills and rock formations on the eastern edge of the Sierra Nevada just outside of Lone Pine.
-Alabama Hills is a popular stop for travelers making their way between West Coast national parks, and the best part is that you don’t need to pay a fee to camp at Alabama Hills!
+Alabama Hills is a popular stop for travelers making their way across California.

 A number of movies have been filmed in the area, and you can find a sign at the turnout that will tell you what movies were filmed here.